Parulshandilya/NBA/README.md

 </p>

 ### Faculty Page
+This page consists of three buttons first to upload various documents like marks,CO/AC etc.Second button is the logout button which will redirect to the home page.The last button is the generate report button which will give us the course attainment for every course and the contribution of every PO for a course.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/facultyPage.png" width="500" title="hover text">
 </p>

 ### Faculty
+This page contains the entry for course,branch,batch and class size.
+The logout button will lead to home page and next button will lead to the Upload pages.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/faculty.png" width="500" title="hover text">
 </p>

 ### Upload CO/AC List
+Faculty has to upload file in the format as mentioned on the page.Click on upload to upload CO/AC and you will be directed to the page which contains CO list upload options.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/COAC.png" width="500" title="hover text">
 </p>

 ### Upload COList
+Faculty has to upload file in the format as mentioned on the page.The next page will lead to PO list upload.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/COList.png" width="500" title="hover text">
 </p>

 ### Upload Correlation matrix
+Faculty has to upload file in the format as mentioned on the page.In the last , he has to press the “finish” button in order to finish the uploading process. ​ 1-​​ represents low correlation, ​ 2 ​ -represents moderate correlation.​ 3-​​ represents high correlation.
  <p align="center">
   <img src="https://github.com/Parulshandilya/NBA-Accreditition-Report-Generation/blob/master/images/CorrelationMatrix.png" width="500" title="hover text">
 </p>